Resource acquisition is initialization

-Resource acquisition is initialization (RAII) is a programming idiom used in several object-oriented, statically-typed programming languages to describe a particular language behavior.
+Resource acquisition is initialization (RAII) is a programming idiom used in several object-oriented, statically typed programming languages to describe a particular language behavior.
 In RAII, holding a resource is a class invariant, and is tied to object lifetime.
 Resource allocation (or acquisition) is done during object creation (specifically initialization), by the constructor, while resource deallocation (release) is done during object destruction (specifically finalization), by the destructor.
 In other words, resource acquisition must succeed for initialization to succeed.
-Thus the resource is guaranteed to be held between when initialization finishes and finalization starts (holding the resources is a class invariant), and to be held only when the object is alive.
-Thus if there are no object leaks, there are no resource leaks.
+Thus, the resource is guaranteed to be held between when initialization finishes and finalization starts (holding the resources is a class invariant), and to be held only when the object is alive.
+Thus, if there are no object leaks, there are no resource leaks.

-RAII is associated most prominently with C++ where it originated, but also D, Ada, Vala, and Rust.
-The technique was developed for exception-safe resource management in C++ during 1984–89, primarily by Bjarne Stroustrup and Andrew Koenig, and the term itself was coined by Stroustrup.
-RAII is generally pronounced as an initialism, sometimes pronounced as "R, A, double I".
+RAII is associated most prominently with C++, where it originated, but also Ada, Vala, and Rust.
+The technique was developed for exception-safe resource management in C++ during 1984–1989, primarily by Bjarne Stroustrup and Andrew Koenig, and the term itself was coined by Stroustrup.

 Other names for this idiom include Constructor Acquires, Destructor Releases (CADRe) and one particular style of use is called Scope-based Resource Management (SBRM).
 This latter term is for the special case of automatic variables.
 RAII ties resources to object lifetime, which may not coincide with entry and exit of a scope.
 (Notably variables allocated on the free store have lifetimes unrelated to any given scope.)
 However, using RAII for automatic variables (SBRM) is the most common use case.

-C++11 example
+C++ example

-The following C++11 example demonstrates usage of RAII for file access and mutex locking:
+The following C++23 example demonstrates usage of RAII for file access and mutex locking: